Singa10/project-group-4/README.md

 # Library Management System Website

 ## Project Description
-This is a multi-page website for a Library Management System, built collaboratively by the team.
+This is a multi-page website for a book store, built collaboratively by the team.
 Each section represents a key part of the system, including user access (login/register), administration, shop, and informational pages, designed to provide a seamless and responsive experience for users.

 ## Team Members & Responsibilities